Big Sky Wildlife Spotlight: Porcupines

 - Porcupines are covered in quills all over their body except their belly, face, and feet.

-- The quills stand up when a porcupine feels threatened and they detach easily when touched.
+- The quills stand up when a porcupine feels threatened and detach easily when touched.

-- If a porcupine looses a quill, it grows a new one.
+- If a porcupine loses a quill, it grows a new one.

 - A porcupine cannot shoot its quills.

 - The quills have scales and barbs at the tips that make them hard to remove.